Hassan Anderson (Oboe; Woodwind Lab; Chorus; Artist as Citizen Project Advisor)

 Paula C. Bing (Flute)

-B.M., M.M., Manhattan School of Music; ABD Doctoral Candidate, New York University.
+BM, MM, Manhattan School of Music, PhD candidate, New York University.
 Distinguished career as conductor, concert clarinetist, music educator.
-Currently Music Director of Bergen Sinfonia Orchestra, Orchestra Director and Clarinet Professor at Seton Hall University.
-Conducting positions include Wayne Chamber Orchestra at Alice Tully Hall, Hartwick Festival Orchestras, Ridgewood Symphony and Supervisor of Music/Director of Orchestras for the District of Ridgewood (NJ), NJ All State Orchestra at NJPAC, Thunder Bay Symphony and Youth Orchestras of Essex County (NJ).
-Presented a series of critically acclaimed solo recitals in New York.
-Commissioned and recorded new works for orchestra and clarinet.
-Held faculty positions at William Paterson University, Montclair University and Bergen Community College.
+Conducting positions include Music Director, Bergen Sinfonia Orchestra, Wayne Chamber Orchestra at Alice Tully Hall, Hartwick Festival Orchestras, Ridgewood Symphony Orchestra (NJ), Director of Orchestras District of Ridgewood (NJ), NJ All State Orchestra at NJPAC, Thunder Bay Symphony (Canada), and Youth Orchestras of Essex County (NJ).
+Celebrated solo clarinetist, commissioned and recorded new works for orchestra and clarinet.
+Held faculty positions at Seton Hall University, William Paterson University, Montclair University and Bergen Community College.
 MAP faculty since 2013.